Maria Sanford: Death and legacy

-Sanford died on April 21, 1920 in Washington, D.C. and is interred at Mount Vernon Cemetery in Philadelphia, Pennsylvania. at the age of 83.
+Sanford died on April 21, 1920, in Washington, D.C., at the age of 83.
 In the following months, memorial gatherings were held in her honor at her home church Como Congregational and at her academic home the University of Minnesota.
 Her death was headlined in Minneapolis Tribune and other newspapers.
 Sanford was called "the best loved woman of the North Star State."

-Sanford was the namesake of a World War II Liberty ship, the SS Maria Sanford, launched in 1943.
-In 1958, the state of Minnesota donated a bronze statue of Sanford, created by Evelyn Raymond, to the U.S. Capitol's National Statuary Hall Collection.
+Sanford is widely commemorated.
+She was the namesake of a World War II Liberty ship, the SS Maria Sanford, launched in 1943.
 A school in Minneapolis, Minnesota, was named Maria Sanford Junior High (now called Sanford Middle School) in memory of her.
-An elementary school in Montevideo, Minnesota, too, was named Maria L. Sanford Elementary School.
+An elementary school in Montevideo, Minnesota, is similarly named Maria L. Sanford Elementary School.
 Additionally, an academic hall, Maria Sanford Hall, at Central Connecticut State University is named after her.
-In 1958, Minnesota picked Sanford to represent the state in Statuary Hall.
+In 1958, the state of Minnesota selected Sanford to represent the state, and donated a bronze statue of Sanford, created by Evelyn Raymond, to the U.S. Capitol's National Statuary Hall Collection.